-LOS ANGELES — Defendants in a securities class action lawsuit against internet-based car-pricing company TrueCar Inc., certain of its current and former executive officers and directors and others concealed the financial effects of a website redesign by its largest shareholder (Leon D. Melbeck v.
+LOS ANGELES — In a two-page order, a federal judge in California on Feb.
+5 ruled that a lead plaintiff in a securities class action has sufficiently alleged that internet-based car-pricing company TrueCar Inc., certain of its current and former executive officers and directors and others concealed the financial effects of a website redesign by its largest shareholder, United Services Automobile Association (USAA), in violation of federal securities laws (Leon D. Melbeck v.
 TrueCar Inc., et al., No. 18-2612, C.D.
 Calif.).

 NEW YORK — A Second Circuit U.S. Court of Appeals panel on Feb.
 6 ruled that a federal district court did not err in denying motions to vacate judgments filed by defendants in a Securities and Exchange Commission enforcement action because the defendants waived their statute of limitations argument when they failed to answer the complaint against them (United States Securities and Exchange Commission v.
 Irwin Boock, et al., No. 18-700, 2nd Cir., 2019 U.S. App.
 LEXIS 3634).

 WASHINGTON, D.C. — No U.S. Supreme Court review of a federal circuit court’s finding that investor claims against a Brazilian company were not protected by the Foreign Sovereign Immunities Act (FSIA) is necessary because under an exemption of the FSIA, the company’s activities had caused a direct effect in the United States, investors argue in a Feb.
 4 opposition brief filed in the U.S. Supreme Court (Petróleo Brasileiro S.A. v.
 EIG Energy Fund XIV LP, et al., No. 18-716, U.S. Sup.).